elleneug/code_examples/PySpark/readme.txt

 Hi there 👋

-🔭 I am PhD in Economics at HSE, I do AI projects in retention and RecSys at Sber.
+🔭 I am PhD in Economics (HSE), I do AI projects in retention and RecSys at Sber.
 Check out my LinkedIn profile for more: elena-s-44287697.

 💬 Ask me about consumer behavior data & Economic Analysis of Law.
 I'd like to talk about it :)